Skip to Content

 Carnegie Museum of Natural History

-Some of the sights at the Carnegie Museum of Natural History are “Dinosaurs in Their Time” and “Alcoa Foundation Hall of American Indians.”
+Highlights include the “Dinosaurs in Their Time” exhibit and the Alcoa Foundation Hall of American Indians.

 Address: 4400 Forbes Ave, Pittsburgh, PA 15213, United States

-2. Pittsburgh Zoo and PGG Aquarium
+2. Pittsburgh Zoo & Aquarium

 Pittsburgh Zoo